 Credit cards are beginning to be accepted much more in Cuenca.
 But it’s still not quite the norm.
 Cash is best.

 Most places around Cuenca are strictly Spanish-speaking.
 There are some establishments catering to the gringo crowd with personnel who do speak English.
 But that tends to be the exception rather than the norm.

 A trip to Cuenca will prove much more enjoyable, knowing some basic Spanish.
 Even learning a few simple pleasantries can go a long way with pointing and a smile.

 We like to use Babbel as an easy, fun, and inexpensive way to learn Spanish.
 With each lesson just 10-15 minutes, it’s something we can always work into the day and the associated app even lets us use it on-the-go.
 Right now they’re having a sale with this discount link to save 25% off a 6-month or longer subscription.

 Cuenca is a particularly safe city in Ecuador.
 There are no major personal safety issues to be concerned for.
 Just take general precautions you would in any other city.

 Do be careful of speeding vehicles when stepping into the streets.
 Also, keep belongings close when in crowded markets.
-Petty theft is pretty rare in Cuenca.
+Petty theft is not particularly common in Cuenca.
 But it does occasionally happen.

 ☔ Prepare for Wet Weather

 June through August are the driest months in Cuenca.
 Despite this added sunshine, June-August is also the coldest.
 During this period daytime highs may not warm up beyond the 50s F (15° C).
-Plan for this chilly weather and pack accordingly.
+If visiting Cuenca during this time, plan for chilly weather and pack accordingly.

 🧳 What To Pack for Cuenca